 Customer-driven solutions and satisfaction guarantees are prerequisites at other shops, without which Shopify functions got a big limitation.
 Those who want to encourage paying customers to stick to their store must give an easy return and refund process.
 That will not only boost sales but also increase customer affinity.

 6. Shopify provides less and less premium support

-The support staff doesn’t solve the problem but they direct user to either forum, self-help article, or encourage store owners to learn some coding.
-In my opinion, a problem should lead to solution, not to another problem.
+The support staff doesn’t solve the problem but they direct merchants to either forum, self-help articles, or encourage store owners to learn some coding.
+In my opinion, a problem should lead to a solution, not to another problem.

 Through time, Shopify pushes the burden onto the app developers and lets the problem be considered app incompatibility.